richmahn/en_tn/1jn/front/intro.md

 #### Who were the people that John spoke against? ####

 It is possible that the people John spoke against were those who would eventually become known as Gnostics.
 These people believed that the physical world was evil.
-Therefore, since they believed Jeses was divine, they denied that he was truly human.
-They thought God would not become human since the physical body is evil.
+Since they believed Jeses was divine, they denied that he was truly human.
+This is because they thought God would not become human since the physical body is evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 ## Part 3: Important Translation Issues ##